 For example, he attacks Rushton and Jensen for noting that school desegregation has not closed the IQ gap, claiming that the schooling conditions of blacks and whites have not really been equalized at all.
 However, the idea that differences in school resources cannot account for the gap is not some marginal viewpoint espoused only by Rushton and Jensen.
 For example, anti-hereditarians Christopher Jencks and Meredith Phillips wrote in 1998:

 Does Kaplan think that Jencks and Phillips’s claims are also “falsehoods that rise to the level of outright lies”?
 He cites a 2012 Center for American Progress report by Ary Spatig-Amerikaner to the effect that heavily black schools are underfunded compared to heavily white schools.
 Spatig-Amerikaner’s study relies on analyses utilizing novel, nationwide school-level expenditure data that became available for analysis for the first time in 2009, but Kaplan seems to be really angry at Rushton and Jensen for not discussing these data and analyses in their 2005 article.
 Spatig-Amerikaner’s study is based on some rather arbitrary-seeming analytical choices.
 For example, she omits “all federal dollars, expenditures on special education, adult education, school nutrition programs, summer school, preschool, and employee benefits (other than salaries)”, so that her figures for per-pupil spending are about 60 percent lower than the ones usually reported.
-Even so, she finds that US schools spend an average of only $334 per year more on each white student than on each non-white student.
-This corresponds to a gap of perhaps three percent, given that the average expenditure per student is something like $10,000-12,000 per year, and the gap is non-existent or reversed in many states.
+Even so, she finds that US schools spend an average of only 334 dollars per year more on each white student than on each non-white student.
+This corresponds to a gap of perhaps three percent, given that the average expenditure per student is something like 10,000-12,000 dollars per year, and the gap is non-existent or reversed in many states.
 Only a fanatic like Kaplan would interpret these findings as evidence of pervasive racism.

 Bifulco’s (2005) study is a more transparent analysis of school funding than Spatig-Amerikaner’s.
 He finds that depending on how one defines “adequately funded”, either blacks, whites, or neither are better off, with lots of variation in every direction between states.
 However, as Rushton and Jensen pointed out, the whole issue is moot because very little of cognitive or academic differences can be attributed to between-school effects (Kaplan of course ignores this argument).